bsoglin/ezBuild/README.md

 Linux64
 ```

-the

-these are extremely easy to add, so i'll probably add more as i go along.
+these are extremely easy to add to, so i'll probably add more as i go along.

 # installation
 download. open in unity. go to Assets / export package. export it into your project. now you're cookin w packages!!